How do You Know if You Need Counseling from a Relationship that has Ended

 Especially after a long-term relationship, a breakup can make you feel like your life is falling apart.
 You might get into trouble at work, get into fights with family members, or find it difficult to eat or sleep properly.
 Sometimes, coping with the pain of a breakup might involve unhealthy coping mechanisms, such as alcohol, prescription pills, or drugs.

 If your breakup is interfering with your quality of life, it’s imperative to seek mental health support.
-Whether you’re considering individual therapy, couples therapy, family therapy, or marriage counseling, therapy can provide a safe place to explore your pain from the breakup while learning how to effectively cope with difficult emotions, build your resilience, and embrace your independence.
-Years of research have shown that relationship therapy is a valuable component of the healing process, especially when mental health concerns such as depression, low self-esteem, substance abuse, or post-traumatic stress arise after the end of a relationship.
+Whether you’re considering individual therapy, couples therapy, family therapy, or marriage counseling, therapy can provide a safe place to explore your pain from the breakup while learning how to cope effectively with difficult emotions, build your resilience, and embrace your independence.
+Years of research have shown that relationship therapy is a valuable component of the healing process, especially when mental health conditions such as depression, low self-esteem, substance abuse, or post-traumatic stress arise after the end of a relationship.

-You can’t stop romanticizing the relationship.
+You can’t stop romanticizing the past relationship.

 Because romanticizing your ex only makes it harder and more painful to deal with a breakup, getting over your ex requires taking them off the pedestal and de-idealizing both them and the relationship.
 Especially if you had a troubled relationship, struggled with intimacy issues, or experienced infidelity, it’s essential to take a step back and reanalyze your relationship.